Saltworker/RegressionAnalysis_CAS-plotting/README.md

 *NOTE: Do not forget to enter SPACEBAR or TAB in between the x- and y-axis for each line in [FILENAME].txt*
 ## PRO TIP regarding datasets from excel, geogebra, graph, etc
-1. CTRL + C dataset
+1. DATASET -> CTRL + C
-2. Make/put .txt file in shown repository
+2. REPOSITORY -> Make/insert .txt file
-3. CTRL + V
+3. .txt file -> CTRL + V

 You're welcome
 ## How to import matplotlibcpp.h